sumitanand21/archmedia/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.

 ## Development server
+Clone the code
+Run `npm install`  to install the node packages
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding